80years80/Tweet_Sentiment_Googlesheet_Dashboard/README.md

 To answer the question if covid has changed people's attitudes towards seeing the need for a better world. https://www.un.org/sustainabledevelopment/sustainable-development-goals/

+To start using this code first use TweetDF_To_Kaggle_Dataset.ipynb

 Uses Twitter's API to extract tweets.
 Code here can upload the tweets with polarity to google sheets or kaggle, via their API's.
 Both are free.
 If trying to replicate this, I would advise getting the script to upload to the dataset to kaggle first.

 When uploading to kaggle it will be in a csv format.
 This can be helpful for producing datasets to use for later.
 Kaggle does go off and produce graphs on it's own as well.
 I am still somewhat new to kaggle, but am using it to share datasets and eventually publish results there.